By Johanna Chelcun, MHS, PA-C and Karen Chelcun Schreiber

 Woo, Yanghee – City of Hope, Duarte CA

-Yoon, Sam – Memorial Sloan Kettering Cancer Center, New York NY
+Yoon, Sam – Columbia University Irving Medical Center, New York NY

 Will medical residents or students be involved in the procedure?
 Some surgeons work with surgeons-in-training or medical students.
-Of course, the expert surgeon will be there and in charge at all times, but it may be relevant to you to know whether there will others involved in your case.
+Of course, the expert surgeon will be in charge at all times, but it may be relevant to you to know whether others will be involved in your case.

 When you are ready to move on to discuss the procedure, it makes sense, of course, to start with the details of TG, so you know and understand exactly what is being done on the operating table.
 What exactly does the procedure entail?
 Where will the esophagus and small intestine be cut, and how will the anastomosis (re-connections) be made?
 It may help to ask the surgeon to draw a picture for you.
 There are a few different ways to re-attach the small intestines to the esophagus.
 Specifically, a small jejunal “pouch” (sort of a mini-stomach made out of a portion of the small intestine) has been constructed during some TGs.
 However, research is conflicting regarding the outcome of this procedure.
 How will you ensure the proximal margin (the length of healthy esophageal mucosa that is cut beyond the gastric mucosa) of the stomach has been completely removed?
 It is necessary to get rid of all the gastric mucosa – you don’t want a remnant sitting beside a wound site.
 The rigor of ensuring this margin is resected is more significant than for non-HDGC surgery.
 For additional information about the surgical procedure see Prophylactic Gastrectomy for HDGC by S.S.
 Yoon et al.